 Boston Saves gives each kindergartner an account with $50 from the City of Boston.
 The money in this account can be used for college or job training costs after the student finishes high school.
 Families can earn more from the City by:

-Using an online platform, families can track all of their savings for their child in one place.
+Through an online platform, families can track the growth of their child’s account.
 Schools also host family events and classroom activities to make saving fun.

 Boston Saves promotes a culture of student success.
 We want to give all public school kindergarten (K2) students in Boston a chance to plan for the future.